This text is translated into Russian by google automatic human level neural machine.

 The oil extraction plant in Belogorsk was included in the list of facilities that Russian President Vladimir Putin personally launched at the Eastern Economic Forum in Vladivostok in September this year.
 The plant management considers China as a promising sales market and plans to supply its products there.
 This is reported on the official portal of the Ministry of the Russian Federation for the development of the Far East.
 OOO "Amursky" Oil Extraction Plant became the first resident of the territories of advanced development, using the free customs zone procedure (STZ).

-Closes the top five most expensive project pig complex in Sakhalin, which invested 2,377 billion rubles.
-JSC "Mercy Agro Sakhalin" is engaged in its implementation.
-The company provides for the phased commissioning of pig-breeding complexes on 12 and 50 thousand heads, as well as the creation of 122 new workplaces.
-The work of the project was launched in September of 2017.
-The complex plans to reach the design capacity in 2018 year.
-The plans are to produce annually 6780 tons of high-quality pork.
-According to Alexey Pakhomov, General Director of Mercy Agro Sakhalin, the tasks of the complex are to ensure the country's food security and import substitution of Brazilian meat, the delivery of which to Russia was limited to December 1.
+The project of a pig-breeding complex on Sakhalin closes the five most expensive project, in which 2,377 billion rubles have been invested.
+Its implementation is carried out by JSC "Mercy Agro Sakhalin".
+The company provides for the phased commissioning of pig breeding complexes for 12 and 50 thousand heads, as well as the creation of 122 new jobs.
+The project was launched in September 2017.
+The complex plans to reach its design capacity in 2018.
+The plans are to produce 6780 tons of high quality pork annually.
+According to Aleksey Pakhomov, General Director of Mercy Agro Sakhalin JSC, the objectives of the complex are to ensure the country's food security and import substitution of Brazilian meat, the supply of which to Russia was limited on December 1.